Pam Lychner State Jail

-Pam Lychner State Jail is a Texas Department of Criminal Justice state jail for men located in Atascocita, unincorporated northeast Harris County, Texas, United States, east of Humble.
-It is 20 miles northeast of Downtown Houston.
+Pam Lychner State Jail (AJ) known as the Atascocita State Jail until 1996, is a Texas Department of Criminal Justice (TDCJ) state jail for men located in Atascocita, unincorporated northeast Harris County, Texas, United States It is 20 mi northeast of Downtown Houston.

 In July 1995, the jail, initially the Atascocita State Jail, opened.
-After Pam Lychner, a victim's rights activist, died on board TWA Flight 800 with her daughters on July 17, 1996, the TDCJ board unanimously voted to rename the facility to Pam Lychner State Jail.
+After Pam Lychner, a victim's rights activist, died on board TWA Flight 800 with her daughters on July 17, 1996, the Texas Board of Criminal Justice (TBCJ) unanimously voted to rename the facility to Pam Lychner State Jail.

-The Pam Lychner State Jail, along with the Joe Kegans State Jail, serves state jail offenders from Harris County.
-Lychner and Kegans have the same wardens and management.
-As of 2001 Lychner serves higher risk and special needs offenders.
-By classification the unit has low risk, medium risk, high risk, and security risk offenders.
+The Pam Lychner State Jail currently serves low risk, medium risk, high risk, and high security Inmates.
+The Lychner Jail also serves state jail Inmates from Harris County.

 A statue of Lychner and her daughters is located outside of the state jail grounds.